 The SaaS market has grown at insane speeds over the past ten years and isn’t likely to slow down.
 Software as a service is delivered via the internet rather than installing complicated software and hardware.
 As a cloud-based service, the ease, scalability, and security are high, and users typically pay a monthly or yearly fee.

-The rapid growth is expected to continue, with the market estimated to be worth about $208 billion by 2023, with US companies leading the way.
+The rapid growth is expected to continue, with the market estimated to be worth about $208 billion in 2023, with US companies leading the way.

 Starting an entire business from scratch can be costly, take a while to get things moving, and have no guarantee of success after all your hard work and dedication.
 A recession-proof franchise can take a lot of the guesswork out of the equation and help you get your business up and running much faster.